-Resale vs. purchasing direct from DVC?
+Resale vs. purchasing directly from DVC?

 Will I receive the same treatment as those who purchased directly through Disney?